Updated on December 29, 2014

 Q ) How do I change Medicare plans during GIC's annual enrollment or if I move out of my HMO Medicare Plan's service area?

-A) Write to the GIC requesting the change.
-In your letter, include your name, address, Social Security Number and the requested change.
-Alternately, attend a GIC health fair and the GIC will process your change.
-If you are enrolling in a Medicare Advantage plan, the plan will send you an application to complete and return.
-If you are currently in a Medicare Advantage HMO plan, you must also dis-enroll from your plan by notifying the current carrier in writing.
+A) Complete a Medicare Plan Change form, attend a health fair, or write to the GIC requesting the change.
+If writing, include your name, address, Social Security Number and the requested change.
+If you are enrolling in Fallon Senior Plan, the plan will send you an application to complete and return.
+If you are currently in a Medicare Advantage HMO plan (Fallon Senior Plan or Tufts Medicare Preferred) and are writing to the GIC to request the change, you must also dis-enroll from your plan by notifying the current carrier in writing.
 The plan will notify you and the GIC of the effective date of the dis-enrollment.

 Q) How do I calculate my monthly premium rates?

-A) Using the rate section of our website, or your Benefit Decision Guide, add the following:
+A) Using the rate section, add the following:

 For an insured and spouse on Medicare - Find the premium for the Medicare plan in which you are enrolling and double it for your monthly rate.